Welcome to Year 4

 We have launched a new curriculum this academic year meaning that all of our topics are 'new'.
 During the Autumn term, our topics will be Brainwave, Bright Sparks, How Humans Work and They made a difference.
 Each topic has a parent/carer information letter with detailed information that includes what will be taught and these will be added to Class Dojo as well as here, on our class page.

-Please find below the information letter for Bright Sparks, the topic we are currently teaching in class.
+Please find below the information letter for previous topics as well as the topic we are currently teaching in class which is How Humans Work.

 |homework||Homework is now handed out on Class Dojo and can only be found on your child's login.
 Homework will be given out weekly (unless otherwise stated) on a Friday and will be due in by no later than the following Wednesday.|